huyixin1/assignment1-410/README.md

 ```console
 python app.py
 ```
-7. Open your browser and navigate to http://localhost:5000 to access the URL shortener.
-Now you should be able to interact with the URL shortener application.

 ### Testing
 The URL shortener application includes a test class that covers most of the core functionalities.
 The tests are consists out of three Python files: test_app.py (12 tests), test_auth.py (4 tests), test_helpers.py (5 tests).
 The tests cover, among others, the following functionalities: